Refrigerated Transport Service in Edmonton

 We handle FTL shipments requiring temperature control, including meat products, dairy, frozen and fresh foods, pharmaceuticals, and any temperature-sensitive goods.
 Our reefer units can be configured to the specific temperature range each product type requires.

-How do you handle Alberta's extreme winter conditions?
+How do you handle extreme winter conditions in Alberta?

 Our equipment is prepared to operate in severe winter conditions.
-This includes not only maintaining active refrigeration but also protecting sensitive cargo from excessive freezing when exterior temperatures drop to extreme levels.
+This includes not only keeping refrigeration active, but also protecting sensitive cargo from excessive freezing when outside temperatures drop to extreme levels.
 Operators follow specific protocols to ensure thermal stability of the cargo throughout transit.

 Can you coordinate cross-border refrigerated shipments from Edmonton?

 Yes.
-Our C-TPAT, FAST, and BASC certifications enable us to coordinate border crossings for refrigerated cargo heading to the United States and Mexico.
-We manage the required documentation and coordinate timing to minimize border delays, which is critical when transporting perishable products with limited shelf life.
+Our C-TPAT, FAST, and BASC certifications allow us to coordinate border crossings for refrigerated cargo destined for the United States and Mexico.
+We manage the required documentation and coordinate timing to minimize delays at the border, which is critical when transporting perishable products with limited shelf life.

 Freight experts